Frankfurt School of Finance & Management: Activities

 Frankfurt School also offers professional development courses for instructors, trainers and lecturers.

 Accreditations

 Frankfurt School is recognized under the Hessian Higher Education Act (HHG), which means that the academic qualifications awarded to graduates are recognized.

-It is one of four German universities to be accredited by AACSB, FIBAA and EQUIS.
-In September 2018 it also received AMBA accreditation, making it a Triple Crown institution.
+It is one of four German universities to be accredited by AACSB, AMBA and EQUIS, making it a Triple Crown institution.
+Frankfurt School is also accredited by the German Accreditation Council.

 In 2015, Frankfurt School was given a temporary right to award doctorates.
-It was then accredited by the German Council of Science and Humanities for another five years as a higher-education institution on a par with a university.
-At the end of 2016, the Hessian Ministry for Science and the Arts officially removed the five-year limit on Frankfurt School’s entitlement to award doctoral degrees.
+In the same year, it was accredited by the German Council of Science and Humanities for another five years as a higher-education institution on a par with a university.
+At the end of 2016, the Hessian Ministry for Science and the Arts officially removed the five-year limit on Frankfurt School's entitlement to award doctoral degrees.